 At Auto Extract Systems, we offer a wide variety of different fume extraction solutions for a wide variety of industries and sectors.
 We're experts at capturing fumes in the workplace and safely removing them to help your business provide a pollution-free workplace.
 Our solutions include portable solutions to small bag filters and even complex cyclone filtration systems.

-Our fume extraction technology can help free your working environment from fumes.
-By utilising the latest fume extraction technologies to increase production efficiencies, profitability and even create energy-saving efficiencies.
+Our technology can help free your working environment from fumes.
+By utilising the latest extraction technologies to increase production efficiencies, profitability and even create energy-saving efficiencies.

 What is Fume Extraction?